janclemenslab/etho/_sources/configuration/calibration_led.md.txt

 For each calibrated LED path, record:

 - rig name and date
-- LED driver model and gain/current settings
+- LED driver model and gain/current or other hardware settings
 - DAQ output channel
 - measurement sensor and calibration date
 - distance and geometry at the sample position